Thought Leadership

 Perspectives on Sustainable Development Podcast

 Environmental justice and climate change are driving decarbonization across industrial sectors and throughout everyday life.
 There are many nuanced issues that planners will face as they try to sustainably reshape our world.
 This podcast will focus on climate and EJ but also bring on associated experts to speak about how these issues affect their fields.
 From city planning, economic development, transportation, education, national security, mental health, manufacturing, supply chain...we should all be considering how climate and EJ considerations will affect our decision paradigms.
+Join me every two weeks as we discuss critical issues with thought leaders who know them best.

 Writings and Webinars